nestoregon/learn/reinforced_learning/README.md

 ![image1](photos/agent_environment.svg)

 **Note**.
 OpenAI provides only the framework to develop your reinforced learning applications.
 This does not mean that the algorithms are already implemented with one line of code, but the restrictions, rewards, and physics.
+We need to develop our own algorithms that taking into account the data provided by the environment of AI.
+These concepts may look simple but in order to master them they need to be understood deeply.

 ### 1. Cartpole

 In this exercise you should take a look at the comments made in the file ``cartpole.py``.